VerifyTests/Verify.Xaml/readme.md

 ## Usage

-Enable VerifySqlServer once at assembly load time:
+Enable VerifyXaml once at assembly load time:

 <!-- snippet: Enable -->
 <a id='snippet-enable'/></a>